mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 4. To find a field, click **Search** and filter the displayed tasks using the filters.

-The TDM interface displays a list of icons next to each task record:
+The TDM GUI displays a list of icons next to each task record:

 - ![task icon](images/execute_task_icon.png)[Execute Task].
 - ![task icon](images/hold_task_icon.png) [Hold Task], set the task on-hold temporarily.